COS301-SE-2021/Midi-Interpretation/README.md

 ---
 Special thanks are made to the following projects:

-- [**jFugue**](http://www.jfugue.org/) | an open-source Java library, whose MIDI parser and listener interfaces are built upon in order to translate between midi events and their musicological counterparts.
 - [**mido**](https://github.com/mido/mido) | an open-source Python library that handles MIDI messages, used to develop a comprehensive lookup of tick-to-event information.

 For a more comprehensive list of credits, please consult the "about us" page of the React service.